urbanairship/java-library/docs/index.rst

    DateTime dt = new DateTime(2013,7,22,11,57);

-Attempting to schedule a push for a previous time will result in a HTTP 400 response and an APIResponseException.
+Scheduled pushes may not be scheduled for a time that has already passed.
+Doing so will result in a HTTP 400 response and an APIResponseException.

 List Schedules
 ==============